What does it mean to be a barista?

 This intensive six-day workshop costs $3195 and includes lectures on starting up, operations & management, and practical training in the espresso lab for learning proper drink/food preparation.

-The business subjects include Dealing with Employees, Marketing Your Business, Financial Projections, Operational Systems, and Controls, Employee Training, Interviewing and Hiring Employees, Menu/Products/Recipes/Prices, Selecting Equipment, Café Ambience, Coffee Bar Design, Negotiating a Lease, Finding a Location, Acquiring Financing, Business Plans, Business
+The business subjects include Dealing with Employees, Marketing Your Business, Financial Projections, Operational Systems and Controls, Employee Training, Interviewing and Hiring Employees, Menu/Products/Recipes/Prices, Selecting Equipment, Café Ambience, Coffee Bar Design, Negotiating a Lease, Finding a Location, Acquiring Financing, Business Plans, Business.

 Planning, Concept Development, and A Brief History of the Specialty Coffee Industry.

-The espresso lab’s practical subjects include Principles of Latte Art, Pouring Latte Art class, Customer Service, Coffee History, Cleaning, and Machine Maintenance, Food in you Operation Discussion, Smoothie and Granita Overview, Blended Drinks, Hot and Cold Drink Recipe Basics, Steaming and Foaming Milk for Lattes and Cappuccinos, Grinder and Machine Basis, Pulling the Perfect Shot of espresso, Tamping and Extracting Espresso and Grinding.
+The espresso lab’s practical subjects include Principles of Latte Art, Pouring Latte Art class, Customer Service, Coffee History, Cleaning and Machine Maintenance, Food in You Operation Discussion, Smoothie and Granita Overview, Blended Drinks, Hot and Cold Drink Recipe Basics, Steaming and Foaming Milk for Lattes and Cappuccinos, Grinder and Machine Basis, Pulling the Perfect Shot of espresso, Tamping and Extracting Espresso and Grinding.

-The roasting lab’s practical courses cover practical roasting on a roaster sample and full size (18 kilos) production roasting workshop; roasting at three separate roast levels; selecting green coffee and getting it delivered (directly or via importers); roaster mechanism – how the coffee seed is toasted, roasting history; and an introduction to the types of roasters (drum, air) and the sizes for your business.
+The roasting lab’s practical courses cover practical roasting on a roaster sample and full-size (18 kilos) production roasting workshop; roasting at three separate roast levels; selecting green coffee and getting it delivered (directly or via importers); roaster mechanism – how the coffee seed is toasted, roasting history; and an introduction to the types of roasters (drum, air) and the sizes for your business.

 Business & Barista Workshop:

-The business subjects include Dealing with Employees, Marketing Your Business, Financial Projections, Operational Systems, and Controls, Employee Training, Interviewing and Hiring Employees, Menu/Products/Recipes/Prices, Selecting Equipment, Café Ambience, Coffee Bar Design, Negotiating a Lease, Finding a Location, Acquiring Financing, Business Plans, Business Planning, Concept Development, and A Brief History of the Specialty Coffee Industry.
+The business subjects include Dealing with Employees, Marketing Your Business, Financial Projections, Operational Systems and Controls, Employee Training, Interviewing and Hiring Employees, Menu/Products/Recipes/Prices, Selecting Equipment, Café Ambience, Coffee Bar Design, Negotiating a Lease, Finding a Location, Acquiring Financing, Business Plans, Business Planning, Concept Development, and A Brief History of the Specialty Coffee Industry.

-The espresso lab’s practical subjects include Principles of Latte Art, Pouring Latte Art class, Customer Service, Coffee History, Cleaning, and Machine Maintenance, Food in you Operation Discussion, Smoothie and Granita Overview, Blended Drinks, Hot and Cold Drink Recipe Basics, Steaming and Foaming Milk for Lattes and Cappuccinos, Grinder and Machine Basis, Pulling the Perfect Shot of espresso, Tamping and Extracting Espresso and Grinding.
+The espresso lab’s practical subjects include Principles of Latte Art, Pouring Latte Art class, Customer Service, Coffee History, Cleaning and Machine Maintenance, Food in You Operation Discussion, Smoothie and Granita Overview, Blended Drinks, Hot and Cold Drink Recipe Basics, Steaming and Foaming Milk for Lattes and Cappuccinos, Grinder and Machine Basis, Pulling the Perfect Shot of espresso, Tamping and Extracting Espresso and Grinding.

 Barista Training Workshop: